leonelBianchi/lebianchi.github.io/1_about.md

 ---

-Contact me for machine learning and engineering projects (or anything interesting).
-Previous work related to civil engineering and research on computational models.
-Currently working on statistics and predictive models, studying machine learning and how to increase the learning rate of living beings.
+From Buenos Aires, Argentina.
+Previous work related to engineering and research on computational models, structural dynamics, machine learning and statistics.
+Currently working on statistics and predictive models, studying how to increase the learning rate of living beings.

 <a href="https://github.com/leonelBianchi" Target="_blank">Go to my github</a>

 Use the python script below to decrypt my email:

-mail: Z6WX6Z692@4Ya2Z.8WY
+mail: XWRTaPaT2QS@4Ya2Z.8WY

 -----------------------------------------------------------------------